 The College has made significant investments to support courses and apprenticeships in technology-led trades and recently invested in an additional 1,200 PCs for students.

 To help improve the control of their IT assets, Warwickshire College decided to introduce electronic tagging for IT assets.
-They chose CoreRFID to work with them on the selection and supply of the right technology and applications to deliver their solution.
+They chose CoreRFID to work with them on the selection and supply of the right technology and applications to deliver their solution, and selected Xerafy's Metal Skin series of RFID labels.

 Warwickshire College is one of the largest colleges of further and higher education in the Midlands region.
 Spread over six centers with 1,700 staff and 18,500 students the college offers over 2,000 courses every year in a wide range of subjects.